 How Torque Converters Work

-A torque converter is not just a slipping drive that lets the engine stay at a high RPM.
+We can see that a torque converter is not just a slipping drive that lets the engine stay at a high RPM.
 As strange as it seems to have to say this, a torque converter also changes torque applied to the converter input to a new torque value at the converter output!
-An exact torque converter mechanical analogy would be a slipping clutch followed by a variable ratio gear drive.
+A more exact torque converter mechanical analogy would be a slipping clutch followed by a variable ratio gear drive.

 There are several web based papers on torque converters.